Dov Yermiya: 1982 Lebanon War

 During the 1982 Lebanon War, Yermiya, aged 68, volunteered for service.
 He served in the civilian assistance unit, and was shocked by what he witnessed.
 In his diary account of the battle to capture the refugee camp of Ain al-Hilweh, one of the fiercest battles of the war, he wrote that the aerial and artillery assault on the camp reminded him of World War II.Diane Chebab, 'Echoes of the Past in the Palestinian/Israeli Conflict,' in Social justice: A Journal of Crime, Conflict & World Order, Social Justice, 1990 Vol.17, No.1, p.53.
 He called the war a mistake, and wrote "we've become a nation of savage thugs."
 He published his war diary in a newspaper.
 As a result of his public criticisms of the war, he was dismissed from the army.
 His commanding officer wrote that his words could have been written by a PLO propagandist.Asher Kaufman, ‘Forgetting the Lebanese War?
 On silence, denial, and the selective remembrance of the "First” Lebanese War,' in Efrat Ben-Ze'ev, Ruth Ginio, Jay Winter (eds), Shadows of war: a social history of silence in the twentieth century, Cambridge University Press, 2010 pp.197-215, p.206 n.19.
 Yermiya also resigned from his job as security coordinator for the Ga'aton Regional Council.

 The following year he became famous for when he released his war diary as a book, My War Diary: Lebanon June 5 -- July 1, 1982.
 Published in defiance of censorship laws, it provoked, according to the publishers, 'widespread controversy when it was first published in Israel', but was ignored by Western media.
 The book criticized Israeli actions during the war, and was first published in Hebrew with the title "Yoman Hamilchama Sheli" (My War Diary).
-It was later translated to English and published by South End Press.
-The book has been given some attention by Western intellectuals, such as the US writer Noam Chomsky.
+In 1984 it was published in English by South End Press.
+The book was given some attention by Western intellectuals, such as the US writer Noam Chomsky.
 In 1983, Yermiya was the recipient of a Human Rights Award from the Association for Civil Rights for his work in relieving the suffering of Lebanese civilians during hostilities.